adrianco12/Cybersecurity-Automation-Scripts/File-Integrity-Monitor/README.md

 # File-Integrity-Monitor
 This project calculates the SHA-256 hash of a file and stores it in a specified location.
 It then compares the stored hash with the current file hash to detect any changes, ensuring file integrity.
+This script was coded in C++ using Xcode.

 Overview
 The File Integrity Checker project is designed to monitor the integrity of files by calculating their cryptographic hash values and comparing them to a stored value.
 This process ensures that the file has not been altered, modified, or corrupted.
 The main way this file works is through the use of a hash function, specifically SHA-256, to generate a unique string of characters (a hash) that represents the contents of the file.
 Even a small change in the file will result in a completely different hash value, allowing users to detect any unauthorized modifications.